ghoomfrog/silili/vocabulary.md

 - *piw* is pointing down with the index, bending and unbending it.
 - *min* is a flat hand with spread fingers, rotating left and right.
 - *tiki* is pointing up with the index, bending and unbending it.
+- *pus* is a downward hand above the head, clenching and unclenching.
 - *pata* is a downward flapping hand.
 - *mim* is a backward hand clenching and unclenching in front of the chest.
 - *kaka* is a backward fist with a downward pinkie.